 Barotrauma and oxygen toxicity.
 It can also be surfactant related.

-46. What is seen on investigations for BPD?
+46. What is seen while assessing for BPD?

 CXR shows hyperinflation, rounded radiolucent areas, alternating with thin, denser lines.